 While good manners and being polite are a giant step above blatant disrespect or disregard, we in the healthcare industry should aim even higher, to form authentic connections with the people with whom we work—and with the people for whom we care.
 The highest level of respect involves genuine connections, and gestures that show you care about the other person.
 For example, if I were to walk into the office and greet my team as a whole, that’s fine.
 It’s not rude or dismissive.
 But if I walk in and greet people by name, recognizing that each person on the team is an individual who brings different strengths and qualities to the table, I’m showing them a higher level of respect and appreciation—and making a true connection.

 Making authentic connections has a ripple effect.
-Organizations that foster a culture of respect often have a more engaged and satisfied workforce.
+Organizations that foster a culture of respect in healthcare often have a more engaged and satisfied workforce.

 6 positive effects of respect in healthcare workplace

-- Employee retention.
+- Employee retention in healthcare.
 What motivates employees to stay at an organization?
 This is a top-of-mind question for many organization leaders, as many healthcare employees are reconsidering their career paths.
 Employees want to be heard by leadership and involved in problem-solving.
 When they are, they feel more connected to their work.
-Recognizing each employee’s individual contributions and successes helps instill a sense of pride and satisfaction in their jobs and can, in turn, improve retention.
+Demonstrating respect in healthcare involves recognizing each employee’s individual contributions and successes to instill a sense of pride and satisfaction in their jobs and can, in turn, improve employee retention in healthcare.